2010s in United States history: 2013–2015, 113th Congress

 The Senate had a Democratic majority, but the House had a Republican majority.
 Harry Reid (D-NV) was Senate Majority Leader and John Boehner (R-OH) was Speaker of the House.
 The 113th was one of the least productive in history, notable for brinkmanship (shutting down the government for 16 days in 2013 and almost shutting it down again in 2014).
 According to Gallup, only 15% of Americans approved of the Congress' work, only 1% more than the all-time low of the 112th Congress.
 The Senate passed immigration legislation but House Republicans killed it; the House passed gun control legislation, but it did not pass the Senate.
 House Republicans offered legislation on the economy and health care (voting 50 times to repeal Obamacare), but these did not pass the Senate.
 Senator Rand Paul (R-KY) filibustered the nomination of John Brennan as CIA director for thirteen hours.
-Ted Cruz (R-TX) wasted a record 21 hours of the Senate's time by reading Green Eggs and Ham by Dr. Seuss as a complaint (but not a fillibuster) against health care.
+Ted Cruz (R-TX) wasted a record 21 hours of the Senate's time by reading Green Eggs and Ham by Dr. Seuss as a complaint (but not a filibuster) against health care.
 Senator John McCain (R-AZ) called the Senate's lack of work "disgraceful."

 Among the few bills passed were a five-year farm bill and reform of VA benefits.
 They reauthorized the Violence Against Women Act and the Pandemic and All-Hazards Preparedness Act.
 They supported the government of Ukraine and the opposition in Venezuela.

 Information about global surveillance was released in June 2013.
 The Supreme Court overturned key provisions of the Voting Rights Act of 1965 and the Defense of Marriage Act.

 Republicans swept the November 2014 elections.